 What does it mean for you?

-The Government is introducing the apprenticeship levy.
-It will replace all taxpayer funding of apprenticeships for companies of all sizes.
-It starts from April 2017 at a rate of 0.5% of an employer’s wage bill, and will be paid through Pay As You Earn (PAYE).
+The Government has introduced the apprenticeship levy.
+It is replacing all taxpayer funding of apprenticeships for companies of all sizes.
+It started from April 2017 at a rate of 0.5% of an employer’s wage bill, and is paid through Pay As You Earn (PAYE).

 Who will need to pay the apprenticeship levy?